CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Negation and absolute value can be combined: `-ABS(V0)`.
 Modifiers CLAMP and OMOD (MUL:2, MUL:4 and DIV:2) can be given in random order.

-Operand half selection (OPSEL) take value with bits number depends of number operands.
+Operand half selection (OP_SEL) take value with bits number depends of number operands.
 Last bit control destination operand.
 Zero in bit choose lower 16-bits in dword, one choose higher 16-bits.
 Example: op_sel:[0,1,1] - higher 16-bits in second source and in destination.